Lynne Gabriel, OBE

 I am passionate about research and value the production of practice-base evidence and evidence informed practice.

-After setting up the York St John based counselling and mental health centre, now known as the York St John Communities Centre, I connected with other University’s to set up a research consortium.
-This has now developed into the UK Training, Research & Counselling Clinic Consortium, with collaborators from multiple UK Universities and two lead bodies in the counselling professions - British Association for Counselling and Psychotherapy (BACP) and United Kingdom Council for Psychotherapy (UKCP).
+After setting up the York St John based counselling and mental health centre, now known as the York St John Communities Centre, I connected with other universities to set up a research consortium.
+This has now developed into the UK Training, Research and Counselling Clinic Consortium, with collaborators from multiple UK universities and two lead bodies in the counselling professions: British Association for Counselling and Psychotherapy (BACP) and United Kingdom Council for Psychotherapy (UKCP).

 Across the years I have been involved in multiple professional activities, locally, nationally and internationally.